beehappy41s/pub-beehive/README.md

-# pub-beehive
-public beehive repo for testing and configuration - personal project
+# Public Repo for The Beehive
+<sub>This is a personal, public archive for my own solo project.
+It is full of rough drafts, incomplete code, and testing various cofigurations and components.
+Use at your own risk, </sub>

+### HTML/CSS

+### JavaScript